GuidanceMantras/GuidanceMantras/README.md

 - Better prepare for higher position while working as a government employee for better pay and
 - Work-life balance
 - Being with your family always
+- Once you enter any government department, no need to writing/clearing another exams

 ### Education for Private/Engineering Jobs
 - For private jobs in India especially in Engineering, you just need technical skills and soft skills.
 - Soft skills https://www.thebalancemoney.com/what-are-soft-skills-2060852#:~:text=Soft%20skills%20include%20interpersonal%20(people,for%20just%20about%20every%20job.